-A link between high blood pressure and sexual problems is proved in men.
-For women who have decreased sexual satisfaction, it's not yet proved that high blood pressure is to blame.
+A link between high blood pressure and sexual problems has been proved in men.
+For women who have decreased sexual satisfaction, it's not yet been proved that high blood pressure is to blame.

 Challenges for men

-Over time, high blood pressure damages the lining of blood vessels and causes arteries to harden and narrow (atherosclerosis), limiting blood flow.
-This means less blood is able to flow to the penis.
+Over time, high blood pressure damages the lining of the blood vessels and causes arteries to harden and narrow (atherosclerosis), limiting blood flow.
+This means that less blood flows to the penis.

-For some men, the decreased blood flow makes it difficult to achieve and maintain erections — often referred to as erectile dysfunction.
-The problem is fairly common.
+For some men, the decreased blood flow makes it difficult to achieve and maintain erections.
+This problem is called erectile dysfunction.
+It's fairly common.

 Even a single episode of erectile dysfunction can cause anxiety.
-Fears that it will happen again might lead men to avoid sex — and affect the relationship with their sexual partner.
+Fears that it will happen again might lead men to avoid sex, which can affect the relationship with their sexual partners.

-Men should discuss any concerns with their doctor.
+Men should discuss any concerns with their doctors.

 Challenges for women

-High blood pressure's effect on sexual problems in women isn't well-understood.
-But it's possible that high blood pressure could affect a woman's sex life.
+High blood pressure's effect on sexual problems in women isn't well understood.
+But it's possible that high blood pressure could affect women's sex lives.

-Like men, women can experience anxiety and relationship issues due to sexual dysfunction.
-Women should talk to their doctor if they experience these difficulties.
+Like men, women can have anxiety and relationship issues due to sexual dysfunction.
+Women should talk to their doctors if they are having any problems or concerns.